Child Development

 This course introduces early childhood guidance and discipline through examination of theories, research, and practical application.
 It addresses difficult child behaviors which are encountered by teachers and parents, and examines techniques to cope with and solve these behavior difficulties.
 Emphasis is on communicating effectively with young children, guiding children of varying ages, promoting self-regulation, conflict resolution, and problem-solving.

-This course is an introduction to the laws, regulations, standards, policies and procedures, and best practices related to child health, safety, and nutrition.
-Includes prevention strategies, nutrition, and meal planning for various ages and planning educational experiences integrated into daily routines to teach positive health, safety, and nutrition habits.
+This course is an introduction to the laws, regulations, standards, policies, procedures, and best practices related to health, safety, and nutrition in care and education settings for children birth through middle childhood.
+Areas of focus include the teacher's role in prevention strategies, nutrition and meal planning for various ages and planning educational experiences integrated into daily routines and overall risk management to teach positive health, safety, and nutrition habits.
 There is a focus on integrating the concepts into everyday planning and program development for all children.

 This course is a study of infants and toddlers from pre-conception to age three, including physical, cognitive, language, social, and emotional growth and development.
 It applies theoretical frameworks to interpret behavior and interactions between heredity and environment.
 It emphasizes the role of family and relationships in development.